 We would love to hear from you, tell us about your favorite neon sign.
 Send us an email to subscribe to our quarterly neon newsletter! firstname.lastname@example.org

 San Francisco Neon advocates for preserving historic neon signs with tours, talks, exhibits, consultations, and events.
-Our sister organization, Historic Neon Network, is a not-for-profit organization under the fiscal sponsorship of the Tenderloin Museum.
-Our goal is to educate and advocate for the artistic legacy of historic neon signs: a living archive of design, craft, and city history.
+Our sister organization, Neon Speaks is an annual neon festival and symposium on neon restoration.
+The mission of San Francisco Neon and Neon Speaks is to educate and advocate for the artistic legacy of historic neon signs: a living archive of design, craft, and city history.
 Our fiscal sponsor is the Tenderloin Museum.

-Contact us for neon consultations, talks, tours, prints, and exhibits.
+Contact us for neon consultations, talks, tours, prints, events and exhibitions.

 Vintage neon signs have evolved from advertising to art, and now they serve as landmarks of the day-to-day human experience within communities.
 The artisans and advocates who take on these preservation projects deserve and desire public acknowledgment, and the opportunity to share experiences.
 In April 2018, SF Neon produced a three-day festival and symposium, "Neon Speaks" to bring neon preservationists and advocates together to celebrate and share information on historic neon preservation.

-San Francisco Neon is a project of Giant Orange Press.
+San Francisco Neon is a DBA of Giant Orange Press.